RSV Nuyina

-RSV Nuyina is an icebreaking research and supply vessel intended to support Australian scientific activities and research bases in Antarctica.
-Capable of deploying a wide range of vehicles, including helicopters, landing barges and amphibious trucks to support the resupply operation, the new ship provides a modern platform for marine science research in both sea ice and open water with a large moon pool for launching and retrieving sampling equipment and remotely operated vehicles.
+RSV Nuyina is an icebreaking research and supply vessel that supports Australian scientific activities and research bases in Antarctica.
+Capable of deploying a wide range of vehicles, including helicopters, landing barges and amphibious trucks, the ship provides a platform for marine science in sea ice and open water, with a large moon pool for launching and retrieving sampling equipment and remotely operated vehicles.

 Design and construction

-The original concept was developed by the Danish engineering company Knud E Hansen, and the design and construction is being managed by the Dutch Damen Group, which built the vessel in its Romania yard.
+The original concept was developed by the Danish engineering company Knud E Hansen.
+Design and construction of the vessel was managed by the Dutch Damen Group at their shipyard in Romania.